 Nitrate concentrations in groundwater at Y-12 exceed the 10 mg/L maximum drinking water contamination level (a complete list of national drinking water standards is presented in Appendix C) in a large part of the western portion of the Upper East Fork regime (Fig. 6.17).
 The two primary sources of nitrate contamination are the S-3 and S-2 Sites.
-In CY 2001, Groundwater containing nitrate concentrations as high as 11,800 mg/L (Well GW-108) occurred in the unconsolidated zone and at shallow bedrock depths just east of the S-3 Site.
+In CY 2002, Groundwater containing nitrate concentrations as high as 9360 mg/L (Well GW-108) occurred in the unconsolidated zone and at shallow bedrock depths just east of the S-3 Site.
 These results are consistent with results in previous years.
 The extent of the nitrate plume is essentially defined in the unconsolidated zone and the shallow bedrock zone.
-From data collected from monitoring wells and surface water outfalls during CY 2001 in the aquitard and aquifer, nitrate concentrations above the drinking water standards are observed about 4500 ft (1372 m) eastward from the S-3 Site.
-This is approximately 2000 ft (610 m) further east than was reported in CY 2000 annual site environmental report.
-This is not an indication of dramatic migration over the past year, but rather a product of obtaining additional water quality results from Well GW-698 at the Building 81-10 site during CY 2001.
-This well was sampled twice during CY 2001 with a maximum nitrate concentration of 221 mg/L. All of the nitrate results indicate that the nitrate plume at the Y-12 Complex has remained relatively static.
+All of the nitrate results indicate that the nitrate plume at the Y-12 Complex has remained relatively static.